Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Feature Detection Algorithms

 \section{Feature Detection Algorithms}

+This Appendix A provides a detailed explanation of how we use computer vision algorithms to extract features from our image data.
+Specifically, we employ different algorithms, outlined in Appendix A, for object and feature detection using the Mask-RCNN model.
+The extracted image features were merged with the Kiva dataset for use in the analysis..

-\paragraph{Mask-RCNN.} To structurally obtain features of images we use Mask-RCNN.
-The Mask-RCNN algorithm, developed by Facebook, detects objects from images.
-As shown in Figure \ref{maskrcnn_flow}, It takes in an image in the input layer and returns an estimated "package" for each object, including the class name, the bounding box, and the mask of each object detected, and those predictions are jointly optimized through the loss function.
+\paragraph{Mask-RCNN.} To systematically extract image features, we use Mask R-CNN, an object detection algorithm developed by Facebook.
+As illustrated in Figure \ref{maskrcnn_flow}, Mask R-CNN processes an input image and produces a “package” for each detected object, which includes the object’s class label, bounding box, and mask.
+These predictions are jointly optimized through a single loss function.

-\paragraph{Object detection.} We apply this pre-trained model and estimate a score for each object which varies from 0 to 1.
-The score represents the algorithm's confidence in the existence of a specific feature, such as a tree, person, animal, digital items, etc. Figure \ref{maskrcnn} visualizes the output.
-We also apply this algorithm to detect human body-shot. \footnote{https://github.com/facebookresearch/detectron2}
+\paragraph{Object detection.} We apply this pre-trained model to generate a confidence score for each detected object, ranging from 0 to 1.
+The score represents the algorithm's confidence in the presence of specific features, such as a tree, person, animal, or digital item.
+Figure \ref{maskrcnn} illustrates the resulting output.
+We also use this algorithm to detect full-body human figures.\footnote{https://github.com/facebookresearch/detectron2}

 \paragraph{Facial feature classification.} We detect facial features using the \emph{face-classification} algorithm that takes in one face image and outputs a face embedding vector, evaluated by a pre-trained neural network.\footnote{https://github.com/wondonghyeon/face-classification} Then, the embedding vector, as well as the feature labels, enter another neural network model (Multi-layer Perceptron).
 This model takes in one facial embedding vector and assigns a score for each unique facial feature such as \emph{race}, \emph{gender}, \emph{smile}, etc. It is a supervised learning process, and the training label is pre-annotated.